2015 - The Art of Pruning Garden Tour: the Gardens of Bill Castellon

 THE O'KANE GARDEN - Alameda

 Donna and Michael O’Kane began working with Bill Castellon 6 years ago to create this intimate Japanesque garden.
-The garden’s beautifully styled trees and shrubs are the work of aesthetic pruner Randall Lee.
+The garden’s beautifully styled trees and shrubs are the work of APA Certified Aesthetic Pruner Randall Lee.

 The number and size of skillfully placed boulders belies the small scale of this garden.
 The front includes a red leaf maple as a focal point and a small “grove” of green maples to the side of the driveway.
 In the back garden, mounded planting beds and rockwork together create depth to allow a small space to feel larger.
 This garden includes espaliered sasanqua camellias, a styled Japanese black pine, and a lovely red laceleaf maple.
 The sound of the fountain creates a peaceful feeling.